How do heat pumps work?

 How does an air-source heat pump work?

-• Air-to-water heat pumps take heat from the outside air and feed it into your wet central heating system (similar to existing gas central heating).
-As the heat produced is cooler than that from a conventional furnace or boiler, you may need to install larger radiators or underfloor heating in your home to make the most of it.
-Air-to-water heat pumps may be best suited to new-build properties or those that are energy efficient.
+Air-to-water heat pumps extract heat from the outside air and deliver it to your wet central heating system (similar to existing gas central heating).
+Since the heat produced is cooler than that from a conventional furnace or boiler, you may need to install larger radiators or underfloor heating in your home to maximize efficiency.
+Air-to-water heat pumps are often best suited for new-build properties or those that are energy efficient.

 For more information, please visit Forlssman.